Chillu1/ModiBuff/README.md

 # Requirements

-ModiBuff is compatible with .NETStandard 1.1, C# 7.0
+ModiBuff is compatible with .NETStandard 1.1, C# 7.2 (C# 7.0 is possible by removing readonly from ModifierReference)

 For development net 6.0 is required to build and run all tests.
 The tests depend on NUnit, and benchmarks depend on BenchmarkDotNet.